 They praised God quietly and loudly, and pulled down evil strongholds that brought complete spiritual victory.

-Jack Hyles, pastor of the largest Baptist church in the USA practiced this.
+Jack Hyles, once pastor of the largest Baptist church in the USA practiced this.

 He needed a large piece of property for a Christian college.